microsoft/code-with-engineering-playbook/observability/pillars/logging.md

 - Ensure a downstream system malfunction won't cause repetitive logs being stored.
 - Don't reinvent the wheel, use existing tools to collect and analyse the data.
 - Ensure personal identifiable information policies and restrictions are followed.
 - Ensure errors and exceptions in dependent services are captured and logged.
-For example if application is using redis cache or service bus then any errors/exceptions raised while accessing these services should be captured and logged.
-Also proper alerting should be setup for failures in dependent services.
-For example, if redis cache is throwing 10 exceptions in last 60 sec then alert should be created so that proper action to resolve this can be taken.
+For example, if an application uses Redis cache, Service Bus or any other service, any errors/exceptions raised while accessing these services should be captured and logged.
+It is also important that proper alerting be setup for failures in these dependent services.
+For example, if Redis cache is throwing 10 exceptions in last 60 secs, proper alerts are recommended to be created so that these failures are surfaced and action be taken.

 ### If there's sufficient log data, is there a need for instrumenting metrics?